krystianpetek/KriniteWebShop/README.md

 #### KriniteWebShop.Cart

-- `Grpc.AspNetCore` - framework for implementing the gRPC protocol, which is used to communicate between microservices
+- `Grpc.AspNetCore` - framework for implementing the gRPC protocol, which is used to consume Coupon **gRPC Service** for internal sync communication to calculate final price of products in cart
-- `StackExchangeRedis` - library for connecting to the Redis database, which is used to store data in memory
+- `StackExchangeRedis` - library for connecting to the Redis database, which is used to publish CartCheckout event with using **MassTransit and RabbitMQ**
-- `MassTransit` - library for implementing the message broker, which is used to send messages between microservices
+- `MassTransit` - library for implementing the message broker, which is used to send messages between microservices, this library ensure abstraction over RabbitMQ system

 #### KriniteWebShop.Catalog